UX Audit of the Mobile App – Proven Way to Solve Usability Problems

 Start with preparing a UX audit of your mobile app.

 What will you find out from such an analysis?
-Check how it should help you solve problems with your product.
+Check how it should help you solve problems with your digital product.

 • There are two scenarios in which you should consider a UX audit.
-Firstly, if you have an existing app that is technically sound but experiencing issues such as low user engagement or fewer conversions.
-The audit will help you pinpoint the causes of these problems and provide solutions.
-Secondly, if you are working on an unreleased app, conducting a UX audit before launch ensures it is user-friendly and increases the chances of a positive reception.
+First, if you have a technically sound app but you observe some issues such as low user engagement or fewer conversions, the audit will help you pinpoint the causes of these problems and provide solutions.

 • Key elements of a UX audit report include basic information about the app and target audience, methodology used, descriptions of observed problems, recommendations for improvements, and information about problem severity and urgency.